thegreatgarzet/CryptoBot/README.md

 # CryptoBot
- A bot for my discord server
+ A simple discord bot to track cryptocurrencies values